 The International Space Station (ISS) is a multi-nation laboratory, orbiting 248 miles (400 kilometers) above our heads.
-It perhaps comes as no surprise that the ISS can easily be seen and tracked from Earth.
+It perhaps comes as no surprise that it's easy to see and track the ISS from Earth.

 The ISS is therefore a great skywatching target for those living in urban and rural areas alike as anyone with a view of the sky can see and track the ISS.
 Spotting the ISS requires no specialist equipment as it can be seen with the naked eye.

 Where and when can I see the ISS?

 "The International Space Station's trajectory passes over more than 90% of Earth's population," according to a statement from NASA.
 The ISS zips around Earth at an average speed of 17,500 mph ( 28,000 km/h), completing 16 orbits per day.
 As the ISS orbits with an inclination of 51.6 degrees, if you live beyond 51.6 degrees north or south of the equator the ISS will never appear directly overhead.